Ali-rashaideh/energy_forecasting_project/README.md

 ## Usage

 ### Notebooks
-- `EDA.ipynb`: Perform exploratory data analysis on the energy dataset.
+- `EDA.ipynb`: Perform EDA on the energy dataset.
-- `Energy_Forecasting_Report.ipynb`: Generate a detailed report on energy forecasting.
+- `Energy_Forecasting_Report.ipynb`: a detailed report on the project.

 ### Scripts

 - `data_preparation.py`: This script handles the preprocessing of raw data.
-It includes tasks such as downloading, extracting, cleaning, handling missing values, detecting outliers, and aggregating data at different time frequencies.
+It performs the following tasks:
+  - Downloads and extracts the dataset from a specified URL.
+  - Loads the raw data into a pandas DataFrame and preprocesses it by handling missing values and detecting outliers.
+  - Aggregates the data into different time frequencies (hourly, daily, weekly).
+  - Saves the processed data into CSV files for further analysis.

 - `feature_engineering.py`: This script is responsible for creating new features from the existing dataset.
-It applies techniques like creating time-based features, lag features, rolling statistical features, holiday indicators, and weather placeholders.
-It also scales the features for modeling.
+It includes:
+  - Generating time-based features such as hour, day of the week, and month.
+  - Creating lag features to capture temporal dependencies.
+  - Adding rolling statistical features like mean and standard deviation.
+  - Incorporating holiday indicators and placeholder weather features.
+  - Scaling numerical features using StandardScaler for better model performance.

-- `modeling.py`: This script focuses on building and training machine learning models for energy forecasting.
-The models used include SARIMA, Facebook Prophet, and XGBoost.
-It trains these models using default parameters without hyperparameter tuning.
+- `modeling.py`: This script focuses on building and training machine learning models for the forecasting.
+It includes:
+  - Splitting the dataset into training and testing sets.
+  - Training three models: SARIMA, Facebook Prophet, and XGBoost.
+  - Evaluating the models using metrics such as MAE, RMSE, and MAPE.
+  - Generating point predictions and uncertainty intervals for each model.

 - `evaluation.py`: This script evaluates the performance of the trained models.
-It calculates metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Mean Absolute Percentage Error (MAPE).
-It also generates visualizations for forecasts, residuals, and uncertainty metrics.
+It performs:
+  - Calculation of prediction interval metrics such as coverage and interval width.
+  - Visualization of forecasts with uncertainty intervals.
+  - Residual analysis using plots like histograms, autocorrelation, and QQ plots.
+  - Creation of a comprehensive PDF report summarizing model performance and uncertainty metrics.

-- `run_pipeline.py`: This script orchestrates the entire pipeline, including data preparation, feature engineering, modeling, and evaluation.
-It saves the results and generates a comprehensive report.
+- `run_pipeline.py`: This script orchestrates the entire pipeline.
+It:
+  - Executes the data preparation, feature engineering, modeling, and evaluation scripts sequentially.
+  - Saves the results, including model performance metrics and predictions.
+  - Generates a final report in PDF format summarizing the entire analysis.

 ### Running Scripts
 To run the full pipeline, use the following command: